 banning advertising from its streets.
 But in 2012 it eased the ban when it awarded JCDecaux a contract to erect

 1,000 clocks that provide locals with information such as the time,

 temperature and air quality as well as city information.

-The first frosts of the year have finally made it known to the Indian Cress, that its time to return to the earth.
-The orange and yellow flowers stayed in bloom until the first week of December and they have never been in bloom so long in my part of the world before ever!
-Even with temperatures of - 2 degrees celcius at night, they somehow still hold on and there are even a few edible flowers in bloom right now!
+The first frosts have finally made it known to the gorgeous Indian Cress that its time to return to the earth.
+These delicate orange and yellow flowers stayed in bloom until the first week of December - they have never been in bloom so long in my part of the world before!
+Even with temperatures of - 2 degrees celcius at night, they somehow still hold on and incredibly, there are even a few edible flowers in bloom right now ..